DavidBarts/cquack/README.rst

 Times are specified in hh:mm format.
 For ``quack at`` times are on a 24-hour clock, and both hours and minutes must be specified; the alarm will always be set for a period in the next 24 hours.
-For ``quack in``, times are specified as a specific number of hours and minutes in the future, with the hours portion optional.
+For ``quack in``, times are specified as a number of hours and minutes in the future, with the hours portion optional.